otrv4/otrv4/otrv4.md

    decrypt the captured messages.

 To mitigate the first risk, parties should set reasonable per-conversation limits on the number of possible stored message keys (e.g. 1000).
+This limit is set by the implementers.

 To mitigate the second risk, parties should delete stored message keys after an appropriate interval.
 This deletion could be triggered by a timer, or by